 But what if you don’t ski?
 Well - there are plenty of reasons why Whistler is a dream winter destination for everyone.
 Here are just a few:

-For a unique dining experience, Canadian Wilderness Adventures’ Sproatt Steak Dinner Tour takes you via snowmobile to a remote and cozy wood-fired hut to enjoy a delicious steak dinner.
-If beer is more your style, Whistler Craft Crawl offers a tour of four Whistler locales, where you sample sixteen tasty brews and meet some other like-minded beer lovers.
+For a unique dining experience, Canadian Wilderness Adventures Sproatt Steak Night takes you via snowmobile to a remote and cozy wood-fired hut to enjoy a delicious steak dinner.

 An outdoor adventure like winter ziplining is a breathtaking way to experience those snowcapped trees and valleys from high above.
 Keeping your feet on the ground, a snowshoe tour option will take you to off-the-beaten-path locations exploring old-growth forests and frozen lakes, and the Coca-Cola Tube Park gets kids big and small sliding downhill on a tube (like a donut ring).